Ty France Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.76 team ERA ranks third among all league pitching staffs.
+- The Astros have a 3.81 team ERA that ranks fourth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.